BREATHING WITH INTELLIGENCE

 A famous coach said, “Fatigue makes cowards of us all.
 Run out of oxygen and helplessness is the reality.”
 It is crucial for all athletes to increase lung capacity and develop breathing performance.
 Intelligent breathing begins with mind control perfected with self-regulation of the body.

 Therefore, here are some intelligent breathing exercises requiring at least 10 minutes of time.

 - Practice OXYGEN INHALATION.
 Sit upright, relax the body and close the eyes.
 Breathe in through nostrils for four seconds with diaphragmatic breathing.
 Pause.
 Then exhale through pursed lips for four seconds.
 Work up to 20 repetitions.

 - Practice CARBON DIOXIDE EXHALATION.
 Say “F” while exhaling for four seconds; say “S” while exhaling for four seconds; then say “F” and “S” while exhaling for four seconds.
-Say “Ho” while exhaling for four seconds, especially working on upper part of lungs; then say “Ha” while exhaling for four seconds, especially working on upper part of lungs.
+Say “Ho” while exhaling for four seconds, especially working on the upper part of the lungs; then say “Ha” while exhaling for four seconds, especially working on the upper part of the lungs.

 If exercising properly, the brain also receives better oxygen circulation.
 It needs a constant supply of oxygen by correct breathing because it uses three times as much oxygen as muscles do.

 The most blessed discovery will be that breathing is done by the whole body, a God-given rhythmic activity.
 It supports the passion of life!